MarkHoeber/tools-tech-syllabus/source/github.rst

 #. :xref:`GitHub Join`.

 #.
+Go to :xref:`GitHub Issues` and introduce yourself and add your
+   GitHub username in the appropriate threads.

+#.
 Follow steps in :xref:`GitHub Hello World`.

-#. :xref:`GitHub Setup`.

-In addition, go to :xref:`GitHub Issues` and introduce yourself and add your GitHub username in the appropriate threads.
+You can also install a GitHub application on your computer, so you can edit files on your computer and sync them with GitHub.
+This is not required for the course, but could be helpful when you are working at home.
+See :xref:`GitHub Setup`.
+See the following video for more information.

+.. youtube:: kFix7UDJ7LA

 Extra Credit
 ***********************